 Negative Marking | 1 mark is deducted for every wrong answer |

 An in-depth analysis of the VIITEEE 2026 question paper, across all exam dates, has been provided in this section.
-Our experts at Careers360 went through the question paper and provide the analysis covering the overall difficulty level of the exam, subject-wise analysis, concepts that were repeated from previous years, and the chapters having high weightage.
+Our experts at Careers360 went through the question paper and provided the analysis covering the overall difficulty level of the exam, subject-wise analysis, concepts that were repeated from previous years, and the chapters having high weightage.

 The VITEEE 2026 April 28 question paper subject-wise analysis is given below in the table.